chamals3n4/firebase-phone-auth/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Check out our [Firebase documentation](https://firebase.google.com/docs/auth/flutter/phone-auth) for more details.
+Check out [Firebase documentation](https://firebase.google.com/docs/auth/flutter/phone-auth) for more details.